Converg3nce/matic-docs/docs/staking/heimdall/install-heimdall.md

 ```

 This will run the `rabbitmq` server
+> NOTE: You don't need rabbit-mq for stage-0 so you can skip -->
 ### Install make

 You need to install `make` to run some commands.
 Using the below commands you can install `make` depending on your system.